kuzmoyev/google-calendar-simple-api/docs/source/event.rst

 Events
 ======

 Event in `gcsa` is represented by the class :py:class:`~gcsa.event.Event`.
-It stores all needed information about event including its summary, starting and ending dates/times, attachments, reminders, recurrence rules, etc.
+It stores all the needed information about the event including its summary, starting and ending dates/times, attachments, reminders, recurrence rules, etc.

 Current version of `gcsa` allows you to create a new events, retrieve, update, move and delete existing events.

 To do so, create a :py:class:`~gcsa.google_calendar.GoogleCalendar` instance (see :ref:`getting_started` to get your credentials):

 .. code-block:: python